 Psychology is the scientific study of the human mind, its functions and how it affects behaviour.
 On the course you will learn about how Psychology has developed as a science and how researchers study human behaviour.
-We know that you will not have studied the subject before but having an interest in people and their behaviour will be a big advantage on the course.

-The focus of this term is to look at the main approaches in psychology and develop an understanding of how to conduct research.
+Term 1: The focus of this term is to look at the main approaches in psychology and develop an understanding of how to conduct research.

 - Each approach in psychology has its own way of explaining human behaviour and we will examine the similarities and differences between them.

 - You will then use the theories from the approaches to study psychopathology, focussing on topics such as phobias, OCD and depression.

 - The approaches use a range of research methods to study human behaviour; these include experiments, correlations, interviews, questionnaires and case studies.
 You will learn about the different methods and carry out some research with participants yourself.

 Term 2: The focus of this term is to look at the way in which psychological theories are used to explain behaviour in real-life.

 - The course covers the topic of social influence; you will understand what causes people to obey to those in authority as well as factors influencing social change such as women’s right to vote.

 - In the topic of attachment you will learn more about why we form attachments, different types of attachment and how early childhood experiences can have a profound effect on later relationships.

 - During the third topic of memory and forgetting, you will learn more about why some revision methods are more effective than others, why we forget and factors that influence the accuracy of eyewitness testimony.